folio-org/mod-configuration/README.md

 This project is built using the raml-module-builder, using the MongoDB async client to implement some basic configuration APIs.
 It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md) since there are features that the mod-configuration module inherits from the raml-module-builder framework.

 The idea behind this module is to provide a type of centralized configuration service.
-The service allows for the creation module configurations.
-Within a module there are named configurations, and within a configuration there are 1..N rows.
+The service allows for the creation of module configurations.
+Within a module there are named configurations, and within a configuration there are 1..N 'rows'.

 ```sh
 -> Module